Senior Diet: Meals To Enjoy As You Age

 Studies have proven the real struggles of getting old and how it can affect our major senses.
-In the case of seniors, many caregivers and even family member are even worried if their elders are having difficulties in food-intake and getting the right nutrition as much as possible.
+In the case of seniors, many caregivers and even family members are even worried if their elders are having difficulties in food-intake and getting the right nutrition as much as possible.

 The olfactory function is the process of our sense of smell deteriorating which, (as what researchers mostly believe) would likely to affect our sense of taste as well or the so-called ‘gustatory dysfunction’.
-These cases can be related to the poor appetite among seniors and their health and weight declination.
+These cases can be related to poor appetite among seniors and their health and weight declination.

 Recommended Daily Servings

-Doctors and diet experts have suggested daily servings at each meal that should be included in senior diet:
+Doctors and diet experts have suggested daily servings at each meal that should be included in the senior diet:

 - Oatmeal – Oats are proven to help reduce the risk of type 2 diabetes.
 This will also help cut off the use of laxative among seniors which sometimes cause malnutrition and unwanted weight loss.